GAM-team/GAM/docs/Users-Tasks.md

 * `showcompleted` - Add completed tasks to the display. `showHidden` must also be True to show tasks completed in first party clients, such as the web UI and Google's mobile apps.
 * `showall` - Equivalent to `showdeleted` `showhidden` `showcompleted`

+By default, Gam displays the information as columns of fields; the following option causes the output to be in JSON format,
+* `formatjson` - Display the fields in JSON format.

 By default, when writing CSV files, Gam uses a quote character of double quote `"`.
 The quote character is used to enclose columns that contain the quote character itself, the column delimiter (comma by default) and new-line characters.
 Any quote characters within the column are doubled.
 When using the `formatjson` option, double quotes are used extensively in the data resulting in hard to read/process output.